Adamage/tutorials/feature_examples/tensorflow/pipelining_tf1/pipelining/README.md

 Add a new variable `SPLITS` with which you can specify the points to 'split' the model.

-This should take multiple string arguments where each argument defines the split point.
+This array should take multiple strings, where each string defines the split point.
 This is the layer that will be assigned to the *next* stage.
-The implication is that for N `--split` arguments the model will run on N+1 stages and IPUs.
+The implication is that for `N` `SPLIT` values, the model will run on N+1 stages and IPUs (if each stage is mapped to a unique IPU).
 Let's assume that will create a model_layers dictionary from which we can generate a list of layer ids.

 ```python